open-xchange/appsuite-middleware/documentation/index.md

 ## Changed default values for Drive folder move permission modes

 With Open-Xchange server v7.10.5 the default values for Drive folder move permission modes were changed.
 The new default value for the properties ``com.openexchange.folderstorage.permissions.moveToPublic``, ``com.openexchange.folderstorage.permissions.moveToPrivate`` and ``com.openexchange.folderstorage.permissions.moveToShared`` is now ``inherit``, so all folders will inherit the permissions from the new parent folder on move.
 For more details see [Drive folder permission mode on folder move] (https://documentation.open-xchange.com/7.10.5/middleware/miscellaneous/drive_folder_permission_modes_on_move.html).

+## Upgraded Dropbox SDK and implemented short-lived tokens

+Dropbox launched recently several [permission enhancements and scoped apps](https://dropbox.tech/developers/now-available--scoped-apps-and-enhanced-permissions).
+Furthermore, starting September 30th, 2021, the Dropbox OAuth flow will no longer return long-lived access tokens.
+With v7.10.5, the Open-Xchange server will support the previously mentioned permission enhancements and short-lived tokens.
+For that purpose a new column is added to the `oauthAccounts` table, namely the `expiresIn`, which stores the expiration timestamp of each individual access token.

+The only step admins need to take is to login to their Dropbox App Console, switch to "Permissions" tab and ensure the following permissions are granted:

+ * `account_info.read`
+ * `files.content.read`
+ * `files.content.write`
+ * `files.metadata.read`
+ * `files.metadata.write`

+More information on how to migrate your Dropbox App can be found [here](https://dropbox.tech/developers/migrating-app-permissions-and-access-tokens).